Myrisk

 MYrisk

-The project is currently in the third of potentially four phases.
+The project is currently in the last of four phases.
 In the preparatory phase (1st phase), literature research, workshops, field research and interviews were used to investigate the situation in the project region and to identify gaps in knowledge and data.
 In the definition phase (2nd phase), multiple risks in Yangon were examined in more detail.
 For this purpose, a database with resilient research data was created for the exchange of information between the participating institutions.
 Furthermore, various education and awareness programmes as well as prevention programmes in case of disaster events were designed.
+In the research and development phase (3rd phase), MYrisk focused on strengthening institutional preparedness for disaster risk reduction and evaluating public awareness programs.
+The project advanced DRR awareness rising for system-relevant public and private services and developed spatial data analyses, risk maps, and evacuation tools.
+Additional efforts included preparedness activities for MSMEs, schools, universities, and civil society to enhance resilience across multiple sectors.

 Project Period